deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ## Changing the configuration

+{% alert level="warning" %}
+To apply node configuration changes, you need to run the `dhctl converge` using the Deckhouse installer.
+This command synchronizes the state of the nodes with the specified configuration.
+{% endalert %}

 ### How do I change the configuration of a cluster?

 The general cluster parameters are stored in the [ClusterConfiguration](installing/configuration.html#clusterconfiguration) structure.